Debdut/no-build/sequelize/README.md

 Check the browser console for output.

 ## How it Works
-- **absurd-sql**: Handles translating the SQLite database to work over IndexedDB.
+- [absurd-sql](https://github.com/jlongster/absurd-sql): Handles translating the SQLite database to work over IndexedDB.
-- **Sequelize**: A powerful ORM that handles database queries and model definitions.
+- [Sequelize](https://github.com/sequelize/sequelize): A powerful ORM that handles database queries and model definitions.
-- **sql.js**: A compiled version of SQLite that runs in the browser as WebAssembly.
+- [sql.js](https://github.com/sql-js/sql.js): A compiled version of SQLite that runs in the browser as WebAssembly.

 The magic happens when these libraries are patched together.
 Sequelize communicates with the SQLite database (via sql.js), and absurd-sql ensures that the database can be persisted and queried through IndexedDB.